eklem/usability-test-recording/README.md

 # usability-test-recording
-Remote usability testing and recording of test
+Remote and on-premises usability testing and recording of test